The PoetsUnlimited publication on Medium is an eclectic mix of poetry from contributors around the world with diverse perspectives and styles.

 c) have a poem up on your Medium account that follows the style requirements in items 3–11 below.

-The contributor join-up process just requires you to read all the points below, then you will need to follow a link to a sign-up request form that will be right here (once we open up again).
-There, you point us to a sample poem you have published/shared on your Medium feed to be considered.
+There, you’d point us to a sample poem you have published/shared on your Medium feed to be considered.
 The open contributor-application period closes quickly, so careful not to miss it.

 There are no judgements on your skill or approach, as long as you meet the style and format rules outline here.
 Contributors submit poems at will, and they’ll be published to the world if they meet these style rules here.